 The little pockets would be a good place to start, no?

-- The little cake stand flower sticker is a piece of clip art by Nancie Rowe Janitz over at The Lilypad.
+- The little cake stand flower sticker is a piece of clip art by Nancie Rowe Janitz (no longer available).

 - The Pusheen is a tag from a pair of Pyjamas.

-- The Paperclips are by Crate Paper, Dear Lizzy 2014
+- The Paperclips are by Crate Paper, a Dear Lizzy collection from 2014

 - Cat Face Stickers from Paperchase 2 years ago

 - The Painting is a card by Nancie Row Janitz over at The Lilypad

 - The 2016 Stickers are Gold Foam Thickers by American Crafts (as soon as there are gold thickers available, I buy them & I have a notification saved on eBay so I'm alerted when new ones are added)